jewelsofthought/neshama/site/personal/poems/dense_space.md

 fully.

 It is confusing.
-I can “hear” my thoughts so clearly, why can’t you?
+I can "hear" my thoughts so clearly, why can't you?

 If I wish to communicate my thoughts, the best way is to clothe them in a story,